FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Convey command
 ++++++++++++++++

-Click the "Convey" icon to enter the Convey command editing interface
+Click the "Convey" icon to enter the Convey command editing interface.

 This command includes four commands: position real-time detection, IO real-time detection, tracking on and tracking off.
 See Robot Peripherals chapter for details.